ucsb-cs130a/PA2/README.md

 ## The Code
 Included in this repo are 3 header files: `GraphHelper.h`, `FeatureGraph.h` and `GraphAnalyzer.h`, and three .cpp files `FeatureGraph.cpp`, `GraphAnalyzer.cpp` and `GraphTest.cpp`.

-`GraphHelper.h` contains an edge struct and a Triangle class fto help you build your graph class.
+`GraphHelper.h` contains an edge struct and a Triangle class to help you build your graph class.
 You may only edit the Triangle class.

 The `FeatureGraph` files are meant to matinain the graph information.
 You will have to determine the apporpriate fields and implement the basic graph operations including the constructor and insert.